Positive Reinforcement Dog Training

 There is considerable confusion in relation to positive reinforcement dog training – how it works, whether it works successfully as a stand alone system, and so on.
 I recently came across a summary of the 4 critical elements of a positive reinforcement training system which really does work:

 1: A positive reinforcement dog training course must deal with positive reinforcement only.
 And it must state it on its cover.
 One positive reinforcement dog training expert, maintains that “many books will try to hide the fact that you have to hit, drag, even throw chains at your animal to get it to perform”.
 He could be exaggerating a little here – I’m aware of a training method which does advocate throwing a small piece of chain on the floor near the dog to get the dog’s immediate attention.
-I was taught this method myself when my dogs were pudog training2ppies.
+I was taught this method myself when my dogs were puppies.
 I wasn’t terribly keen on the method, but it certainly doesn’t involve cruelty.
 Nevertheless, he has a

 point.